Credit Information in Earnings Calls: Empirical Results

 Our results, using the full-sample and rolling credit score measures, suggest that both PVLGD and credit score are useful predictors of future changes in PVLGD.
-This confirms past findings of a price-to-book (proxied for by the PVLGD) value effect in corporate credit (see Bartram, Grinblatt, and Nozawa, 2020; Bali, Subrahmanyam, and Wen, 2021).
-Further, we find the surprising result that textual information from earnings calls is not fully incorporated into CDS prices, and is useful for forecasting CDS spread changes over the ensuing six to 12 months.
-In Section \ref{s:channels}, we discuss potential channels for the forecasting ability of credit score.
-In Section \ref{s:oos}, we check the economic significance of the predictability we document here by analyzing fully out-of-sample long-short trading strategies based on our rolling text model credit score series.
+This confirms past findings of a price-to-book (proxied for by the PVLGD) value effect in corporate credit (Bartram, Grinblatt, and Nozawa, 2020; Bali, Subrahmanyam, and Wen, 2021).
+Further, we find the surprising result that textual information from earnings calls is not fully incorporated into CDS prices, and is useful for forecasting CDS spread changes over the ensuing 6 to 12 months. {The forecasting success of the rolling version of the text model, which is free of forward-looking information, suggests that credit scores may contain economically useful information for investors, a topic we return to in Section \ref{s:oos}.
+But first, we explore potential mechanisms underlying our results.}